 I’m going to start with the pros.
 As I stated above, we absolutely love our pool cover and can’t imagine not having it.
 We went ahead and budgeted this into our initial pool cost because we felt it was necessary with all of our surrounding trees.
 The biggest pro is that it truly does a great job of keeping dirt, debris, and leaves out of a pool.
 This was a huge difference when at our previous home without a cover, we were cleaning every single day.

 Another great thing about an automatic pool cover is the safety aspect.
 Since we don’t have small children in the family, this wasn’t huge for us.
 But I can see why it would be top on the list for a family with little ones.
 These covers are the ultimate safety measure if used properly.
 We try and keep our cover closed unless we are outside.
 The switch that operates the cover can be locked with a key which adds another safety measure.
 This will eliminate just anyone from being able to open it.
 Lots of insurance companies consider an automatic pool cover safer than a fence.

-An automatic pool can also minimize heat transfer.
+An automatic pool can also mean big energy savings!
 This will help keep your pool warmer and maybe allow you to keep the pool open for longer.
 By keeping our cover closed when we weren’t using it, we were able to save money on not having to run our pool heater as much.

 The less expensive automatic cover would be one that has tracks installed on top of the pool decking.
 Although this is more affordable, I definitely see it as a con due to a possible injury or someone falling.
 It also doesn’t look as nice.